Who we are

 I’ve been meditating every day since meeting and studying under Krishnamurti in the mid ’70s.
 Initially it was to chase the illusive, transient, and addictive moments of lucid wakefulness, but daily practice turned chasing those pretty butterflies into a more sustaining life in the meadow.

-I have been meditating over 30 years, my primary teacher being Thich Nhat Hanh.
-A retired medical doctor, this has enabled me to volunteer in Samaritans, in pastoral care in prison and with hospital patients with a focus on mindfulness – all very rewarding.
+Meditating over 30 years, my primary teacher is Thich Nhat Hanh.
+A retired medical doctor, I now volunteer in Samaritans, in pastoral care in prison and with hospital patients with a focus on mindfulness – all very rewarding.
+I go to a small meditation group in Paraparaumu Beach.

 Joining recently, I was wanting to establish a personal meditation practice for myself that was in a secular context.
 This I have found here, as well as discussions around ideas that are interesting and stimulating.